MarcusHammarstrom/1DT305---Project/README.md

 The circuit diagram is made on the online platform [Circuit Diagram](https://www.circuit-diagram.org/).
 The pinout on the ESP32 board and the ESP32-CAM board are not 100% accurate to the boards I have because they did not have these boards on the website.
 But the pins that are in use are accurate and describes reality well.

-Both sensors aswell as the ESP32-Cam is connected to the ESP32 3.3V pin aswell as an ESP32 ground pin.
+Both sensors aswell is connected to the ESP32 3.3V pin aswell as an ESP32 ground pin.
+The ESP32-Cam is connected to the 5V pin and a seperate GND pin.
 The soil moisture sensors are connected to GPIO 32 and GPIO 35 on the ESP32 board.
 GPIO 32 and GPIO 35 are two different channels on the ESP32 boards ADC1.
 It is important that the sensors are connected to the 3.3V output and not 5V.
 If connected to the 5V output the analog signal will be at a constant maximum at rest.

 The waterpump positive wire is connected to the positive side of the battery pack.
 The negative side of the battery is connected into the relay modules COM port.
 The water pumps negative side is then connected to the relay modules NO (Normally Open) side.